BHFock/git-cl/docs/FUTURE.md

 ### `git cl mv list_old list_new`
 Rename a changelist without altering its contents.

+- Useful for refining intent as work evolves
+- Keeps metadata intact

 ### `git cl join list_1 list_2 [...] list_new`
 Combine two or more changelists into a new one.

+- Merges file assignments from multiple lists
+- Ideal for consolidating related work

 ### `git cl unstage list_name`
 Unstages all files from a changelist.

+- Reverts staged files to working state
+- Preserves changelist membership

 ### `git cl stash list_name`
 Temporarily shelve changes in a changelist.

+- Saves file changes and changelist metadata
+- Tracks stash reference internally
-Preserve the changelist metadata, track stash reference, and show stashed state in `git cl st`.
+- Displays stashed state in `git cl st`

 ### `git cl unstash list_name`
 Restore a previously stashed changelist to the working directory.

+- Recovers both file changes and changelist context
+- Seamless integration with ongoing work

 ### `git cl br list_name [branch_name]`
-Create a new Git branch for a changelist, automatically stashing all other changelists and keeping the target changelist active on the new branch.
-This enables seamless workflows where logical units of work can be moved to dedicated branches while preserving other ongoing work through automatic stash management.
+Create a new Git branch for a changelist.

+- Automatically stashes other changelists
+- Keeps target changelist active on new branch
+- Enables focused, intent-driven branching

+## Philosophy

+These ideas extend `git-cl`'s core principle:
+**Organise work by intent, not just by history.**

+They aim to support workflows where changelists are first-class citizens — composable, stashable, and branchable — without adding unnecessary complexity.